Skew Howe duality and limit shapes of Young diagrams: Limit shapes of Young diagrams

 where $\widetilde{x} = x-\frac{c+1}{2}$, for~\eqref{eq:GL_prob_measure} and with a shifted argument $\rho\bigl(x+\frac{c+1}{2}\bigr)$ such that $x \in [0, \frac{c+1}{2}]$ for~\eqref{eq:other_prob_measure}. \end{thm}

 Note that the limit shape of the diagrams for the special orthogonal and symplectic groups is a ``half'' of the limit shape for the general linear groups (see Figures~\ref{fig:soo-over-gl} and~\ref{fig:sp-over-gl}).
-The case $c=1$ corresponds to a constant solution $\rho(x)=\frac{1}{2}$, for $x\in[-1,1]$ and a triangular diagram $\lambda_{i}=n-i$.
+The case $c=1$ corresponds to a constant solution $\rho(x)=\frac{1}{2}$, for $x\in[-1,1]$ and a triangular limit shape.
+A heuristic for this is we are considering a charged line without any external field with an equal number of holes and charges, so the charges will want to spread out uniformly.
+Another way to see why this is expected is that the measure has rotational symmetry and it wants to avoid partitions with nonconstant slopes as it behaves very roughly like $x(1-x)$ on $x \in [0,1]$ (\textit{cf.}\ Figure~\ref{fig:rho} below).

 The proof of the theorem is presented case by case in the following Sections \ref{sec:limit-shape-gl_n}, \ref{sec:limit-shape-series-B}, \ref{sec:limit-shape-series-C}, \ref{sec:limit-shape-series-D}.
 We demonstrate the derivation of the limit shape in the $\GL_{n}\times \GL_{k}$ Section~\ref{sec:limit-shape-gl_n}.